-A housing benefit overpayment happens when if we've paid you (or someone else on your behalf) benefit which you're not entitled to.
+A Housing Benefit overpayment happens when we have paid you (or someone else on your behalf) benefit which you are not entitled to.

 How can an overpayment occur?

 - you may have provided the council with incorrect information